codexfi

 1. Checking existing memories

-2. Exploring the codebase (or asking founding questions for new projects)
+2. Exploring the codebase (or asking founding questions for empty projects)

 3. Saving structured memories across all categories